flynx/proxmox-utils/README.md

 Install Proxmox and connect it to your device/network.

+#### Notes

 This setup will use three IP addresses:
-1. IP address used for setup only, this is the static (usually) IP initially assigned to Proxmox on install and it will not be used after setup is done,
+1. The static (usually) IP initially assigned to Proxmox on install.
+This will not be used after setup is done,
-2. WAN IP adress to be used for the main set of applications, this is the address that all the requests will be routed from to various services internally,
+2. WAN IP address to be used for the main set of applications, this is the address that all the requests will be routed from to various services internally,
 3. Fail-safe ssh IP address, this is the connection used for recovery